 suggap

-Starman is a 1984 American science fiction romance drama film directed by John Carpenter that tells the story of a non-corporeal alien who has come to Earth and cloned a human body (portrayed by Jeff Bridges) in response to the invitation found on the gold phonograph record installed on the Voyager 2 space probe.
-The original screenplay was written by Bruce A. Evans and Raynold Gideon, with Dean Riesner making uncredited re-writes.
+Starman is a 1984 American science fiction romance drama film directed by John Carpenter and written by Bruce A. Evans and Raynold Gideon, with Dean Riesner making uncredited rewrites.
+It tells the story of a relationship between recently widowed Jenny Hayden (Karen Allen) and Starman, a non-corporeal alien who has come to Earth and cloned the human body of her deceased husband Scott (portrayed by Jeff Bridges), in response to the invitation found on the gold phonograph record installed on the Voyager 2 space probe.

 Plot

-The Voyager 2 space probe, launched in 1977, carries a gold phonographic disk with a message of peace, inviting alien civilizations to visit Earth.
-The probe is intercepted by an alien planet, which then sends a small scout vessel to establish first contact with Earth.
-Instead of greeting the alien craft, the U.S. government shoots it down.
-Crashing in Chequamegon Bay, Wisconsin, the lone alien occupant, looking like a floating ball of glowing energy, finds the home of recently widowed Jenny Hayden.
-The alien uses a lock of hair from her deceased husband, Scott, to clone a body for himself as Jenny watches in terror.
-The alien "Starman" has seven small silver spheres with him which provide energy to perform miraculous feats.
-He uses the first to send a message to his people stating that Earth is hostile and his spacecraft has been destroyed.
+The Voyager 2 space probe, launched in 1977, carries a phonographic disc with a message of peace, inviting alien civilizations to visit Earth.
+The probe is intercepted by an alien ship traveling through space which then sends a scout vessel to establish first contact with Earth.
+Instead of greeting the vessel, the U.S. government shoots it down.
+Crashing in Chequamegon Bay, Wisconsin, the lone alien occupant, looking like a floating ball of energy, finds the home of recently widowed Jenny Hayden.
+The alien uses a lock of hair from her deceased husband, Scott, to clone a body for himself.
+The alien "Starman" has seven spheres with him which provide energy to perform miraculous feats.
+He uses the first to send a message to his people stating that Earth is hostile and his spacecraft was destroyed.
 He arranges to rendezvous with them in three days' time.
 He then uses the second sphere in self-defense and the third to create a holographic map of the United States, coercing Jenny into taking him to the rendezvous in Arizona.